sammancoaching/website/_learning_hours/test_design/test_design_assertions.md

 ### Learning Goals

-- recognize a well-structured test case.
+- use a standard framework to write a test that fails if there is a bug.
-- use assertions to check for equality
+- recognize when a test has an AAA structure.
-- use assertions to check for exceptions
+- use an assert to check for equality of two numbers.

 ## Session Outline